CELEBRATE THE SEASON

 Holidays all around the world

-Throughout the year countries and cultures all over the world honour the passing of special times and traditions.
-These times are about celebrating with family and friends, taking time out, indulging in favourite foods and past-times, recognising the beauty in others, being thankful for what we have and dressing up.
+The end of a year and the start of a new one is synonymous with festivities, but all throughout the year countries and cultures all over the world honour the passing of special times and traditions.
+These times are all about celebrating with family and friends, taking time out, indulging in favourite foods and past-times, recognising the beauty in others, being thankful for what we have – and, of course, dressing up.

 Meaning “Blessed festival”, this is the greeting that Muslims all over the world greet each other with during celebrations for Eid-ul-Fitr and Eid-ul-Adha.
 Both celebrations signify different events in Islamic history.